backstage-technical-services/website/contributing.md

 #### Use of labels
 We use labels to categorise tickets:

-* Labels beginning with `status: ` are used to indicate the stage the ticket is in (see [Development Workflow](#development-workflow)) and is used to organise the Kanban board.
+* Labels beginning with `status` are used to indicate the stage the ticket is in (see [Development Workflow](#development-workflow)) and is used to organise the Kanban board.
 A ticket can only have 1 of these labels, or none if it's in the backlog or completed.
-* Labels beginning with `module: ` are used to group tickets that are related to a particular functionality within the site.
+* Labels beginning with `area` are used to group tickets that are related to a particular functionality within the site.
 Any number of these labels can be applied to a ticket.
-* Labels beginning with `type: ` are used to indicate the type of ticket (eg, `type: bug` for bugs and `type: feature` for feature requests).
+* Labels beginning with `type` are used to indicate the type of ticket (eg, `type/bug` for bugs and `type/feature` for feature requests).
 A ticket can only have 1 of these labels.
-* `Blocked` is used to indicate that the ticket can't be worked on as it depends on another ticket to be completed first.
+* `triage/blocked` is used to indicate that the ticket can't be worked on as it depends on another ticket to be completed first.
 The reason for the block will usually be described as a comment.
-* `Waiting on Feedback` is used to indicate that more information is needed from the reporter before work can continue.
+* `triage/waiting-on-feedback` is used to indicate that more information is needed from the reporter before work can continue.
 Once work is resumed this label should be removed.
-* `Needs Spec/Scope` is used for tickets in the backlog that need more information before they can be worked on.
+* `triage/needs-scoping` is used for tickets in the backlog that need more information before they can be worked on.

 > **Note:** Labels should only be applied to tickets, and not merge requests.